Why Everything You Know About the Nativity is Probably Wrong

 And we miss so much if we only think like westerners and we only think like men.
 Especially at Christmastime.

-Of my births, I have most often written of my experience giving birth to my son, Joseph, more than eleven years ago.
+Of my births, I have most often written of my experience giving birth to my son, Joseph, more than twelve years ago.
 His was an unintended, unattended birth in our building's parkade.
 My labour went faster than we had expected and so I delivered him next to our Chevy Trailblazer with my husband there (and a whole crowd of horrified strangers).
 One can only be thankful this was the exact second before smartphones became ubiquitous.
 We wrapped him up in clean paint cloths from my husband's trunk while we waited for the arrival of the ambulance.
 To me, Joe's birth gave me an insight to the birth of Jesus I had never expected.

 So even way back in my first book, Jesus Feminist, I explored this idea a bit when I wrote about the intersections I found between my own experience giving birth without a midwife present and the Christmas story: "If more mothers were pastors or preachers, we would likely have a lot more sermons and books about the metaphors of pregnancy and birth connecting us to the story of God.
 I am rather tired of sports and war metaphors.
 If more mothers were pastors or preachers, perhaps the beautiful creche scenes of Christmas wouldn't be quite so immaculate.
 We wouldn't sing songs of babies who don't cry.
 And maybe we wouldn't mistake quiet for peace.
 As it is, we take on a properly antiseptic and churchy view of birth, arranged as high art to convey the seriousness and sacredness of the incarnation.
 It is as though the truth of birth is too secular for Emmanuel.
 Birth doesn't look like our concept of "holy" in its real state.
 So we think the first days of the God-with-us require the dignity afforded by our careful editing."*